Leading Plastic Tank Manufacturers

 Proper Care for Plastic Tanks

-1. When handling, always support the tank from the bottom
+1. Always ensure the tank is supported from the bottom when handling.

-2. Only ever install or mount the tank on a stable surface that can handle the pressure.
-Otherwise, it may fall over and rupture
+2. Make sure to always install or mount the tank on a stable surface capable of handling the pressure to prevent the risk of it tipping over and rupturing.

-3. Keep materials with the potential to fall away from the tank
+3. Ensure materials prone to falling are kept away from the tank.

-6. Never store tanks with flammable liquids near an open flame
+6. Avoid storing tanks containing flammable liquids near any open flames.

 Standards